-April 13
+April 8

 I would have called you today

-and it would have been usual
+and it would have been our usual

-the houses, the tenants, the things you did that I should never do
+are you well, it’s been good, the things you did that I should never do

 have you heard from your brother?